-Anglophone East School District (ASD-E) serves approximately 16000 students in 38 schools.
-We are proud of the strong academic and extra-curricular programs offered at all our eight high schools.
+Introduction Anglophone East School District (ASD-E) serves approximately 18000 students in 39 schools.
+We are proud of the strong academic and extra-curricular programs offered at all our high schools.
 Students in Anglophone East School District have the opportunity to choose from a wide variety of courses and programs of study that incorporate the six Global Competencies --creativity, critical thinking, communication, character, citizenship, and collaboration, that define what it means to be a deep learner.
 Wondering about what courses to choose?
-This guidebook is intended to assist parents and students make an informed decision regarding high school course selection.
-It includes graduation requirements, second language proficiency levels, course listings and descriptions, as well as a variety of credit options for students.
-Connect with your schools' guidance counselor to determine course selection process, graduation and career planning support, as well as post-secondary university, college program options and admission requirements.
+This guidebook is intended to assist parents and students in making an informed decision regarding high school course selection.
+This guidebook, along with the newly developed Companion Document, together provide the information around graduation requirements, second language proficiency levels, course listings and descriptions, as well as a variety of credit options for students.
+The list of courses evolves as new courses are developed.
+Each high school's course offerings differ each year.
+Please connect with your school to determine the course selection process, suggested pre-requisites for courses, graduation and career planning support, as well as post-secondary university/college program options and admission requirements.